JeffHing/command-queue/README.md

 need to kill all your commands at once.
 See Parallel Shell's README for a full explanation of its features.

-To run commands using Parallel Shell, use the `.parallel()` method:
+To specify the commands to run using Parallel Shell, use the `.parallel()` method:

 ```javascript
 new ShellCommand()